Aluminum is fine, but wood has a soul!

 Graphite thickened epoxy coating on the bottom along with UHMW keel strips.

-I will accept Mastercard/Visa through Paypal, however there will be a 3% charge to cover the fees associated with Paypal.
+I will accept Mastercard/Visa through PayPal or Square, however there will be a 3% charge to cover the fees.

 I will deliver or meet for a reasonable fee.
 If you would like to have the boat shipped, I will handle freighting obligations on this end at the buyers expense.